-Topics

-Myth and history (Seferis, Mythistorema)

-Myth and identity (Nostos: poems by Cavafy, Seferis and Ritsos)

-Myth and ideology (Elpenor and the other companions: poems by Seferis, Ritsos and Sinopoulos)

-Women's writing and myth (Penelope: poems by Palamas, Ritsos and Katerina Anghelaki-Rooke)
+Topics Myth and history (Seferis, Mythistorema) Myth and identity (Nostos: poems by Cavafy, Seferis and Ritsos) Myth and ideology (Elpenor and the other companions: poems by Seferis, Ritsos and Sinopoulos) Women's writing and myth (Penelope: poems by Palamas, Ritsos and Katerina Anghelaki-Rooke) Female mythical figures in poetry (Nausicaa, Calypso) Film Theo Angelopoulos, Voyage to Cythera (1984).

-Film

-Theo Angelopoulos, Voyage to Cythera (1984).

 Teaching arrangements There will be 16 hours of lectures, 8 in Michaelmas Term and 8 in Lent Term.
 Students will also be required to attend two hours per week of languages classes in Michaelmas, Lent and Easter Term.
 Supervisions A total of eight supervisions will be offered to prepare the students for the essay questions in the examination.
 There will be three supervisions in Michaelmas Term, three in Lent and two in Easter.
 Those interested in taking the paper or in obtaining more details should contact: Dr Liana Giannakopoulou, ag585@cam.ac.uk and Dr Regina Karousou-Fokas, rk354@cam.ac.uk Faculty of Modern and Medieval Languages and Linguistics Modern Greek Section Paper GR.
-6 MYTH MATTERS (2021-22)
+6 MYTH MATTERS (2023-24)